 Society and our own inner voices push us constantly.
 They sound like this:

-“You should be an exceptional AND present mom, but nurture your partner relationship too.
-Of course, don’t let that distract you from producing quality work to earn money.
+“You should be an exceptional mom, but nurture your partner relationship too.
+Of course, don’t let that distract you from producing quality work.
 Oh, and by the way, there’s enough cooking, cleaning, and laundry to drown you on a good day. “